-Let’s explore how these factors can affect your Plan A, B, or C benefits.
+Let’s explore how these factors can affect Plan A and B benefits.

 The Importance of Service Credit

-Plan A, B, or C members earn retirement service credit for each payroll period of County employment in which a retirement contribution is made.
-Since years of service credit is one of the factors that determines the monthly benefit you receive when you retire; the more years of service credit you have, the higher your monthly retirement benefit will be.
+Plan A and B members earn retirement service credit for each payroll period of County employment during which a retirement contribution is made.
+Since years of service credit is one of the factors that determines the monthly allowance you receive when you retire; the more years of service credit you have, the higher your monthly retirement allowance will be.

 Service credit also affects the cost of your LACERA-administered retiree healthcare benefits.
 The County subsidizes retiree medical/dental insurance based on a member’s years of service credit; the more County service credit you have, the more the County pays toward your premiums.* (See Paying for Coverage.)

 Service credit may be purchased for certain types of County and non-County government service performed prior to the date you became eligible for LACERA membership (various eligibility requirements apply).